56quarters/casm/README.md

 ## Why did you do this?

 I suddenly found myself with a lot of free time and I wanted to learn assembly.
+Lots of people create implementations of core utilities in "high level", "modern", and "not a tedious nightmare from which I can't wake up" languages like Rust, Go, or Haskell.
+There aren't many assembly implementations out there.

 ## Are they at least really fast?